-The Auxiliary Ice Scrapers located at the top and bottom (2000-RLE bottom only) of the Ice Blade remove any ice forming in those areas.
+The Auxiliary Ice Scrapers located at the top and bottom of the Ice Blade remove any ice forming in those areas.

-The clearance of the Auxiliary Ice Scraper should be the same as the Ice Blade.
+The clearance of the Auxiliary Ice Scraper should be the same or slightly greater than the Ice Blade.

 Squeegee